 Adventure is dirt cheap.
 You don’t need fancy mountaineering gear to explore new parts of your hometown or find an off-the-path beach in Mexico.

 One-way flights are half price.

-Adventure can be a fresh side business, a new romance (hopefully not a dirt cheap one), or anything that gets you out of your normal routine.
+Adventure can be a fresh side business, a new romance (hopefully not a dirt-cheap one), or anything that gets you out of your everyday routine.

 International travel is the ultimate adventure because it removes you from your comfort zone and places you where streets are unfamiliar, the culture unknown, the food distinctive, and the language sometimes baffling.

 2001-2002 was a formative period of my life when I traveled the world for 14 months.
 My 18-country trip cost me about $10,000.

-That’s almost the same as my monthly budget while traveling the world.
+That’s more than my monthly budget when I was traveling the world.